oresat/oresat-linux/CANdaemon/docs/file_transfer_notes.md

 |     8     | Refresh the file name array        | boolean     | readwrite |

 ### How file reading works:
 - The master node can read the file array (0x3002) and pick which sub-index in the array it wants to read.
-It can choose the file by writing the sub-index value of 0x3002 into 0x3003 sub-index 1.
-That will load the file info into sub-indexes 2, 3, and 4 (file path, file data, and file size buffers respectively).
+The master node can choose the file by writing the sub-index value of 0x3002 into 0x3003 sub-index 1; That will load the file info into sub-indexes 2, 3, and 4 (file path, file data, and file size buffers respectively).
 Then the master node can read any of those file buffers as it wants to.
+If the file name or file data is read without loading in a file they will return the value '\0' aka 0x00 (one byte).
-- The file can be deleted by reading or write a value to sub-index 5.
+- The loaded file can be deleted by reading or writing a value to sub-index 5.
 - Sub-index 6 and 7 are just extra useful information for the master node (number of files that could be read and number of file that are not loaded into the file array).
 - Sub-index 8 allows the master node to refresh the file name array (OD entry 0x3002).
-This is useful to add any files that could not be added to the file name array, if the array was full at on point.
+This is useful to add any files that could not be added to the file name array, if the array was full at one point.